FISHARMNIC/HAMprime/README.md

 A 32bit compiled programming language that runs on Linux

-# What makes it unique?
+# What makes it unique / Why use it?
 * "Simple but complex"
   * incorporating the use of low-level memory access: Pointers and manual allocation
   * High-level operations typeless arrays and automatic re-allocation